rachelself/artlab/USER_STORIES.md

 ** Usage: **
 * Sign in
 * On user dashboard, click link `Edit Profile`
-* Enter information for any/all fields
+* Enter information for any/all fields, including First Name, Last Name, and Bio
+* Select from Tags
+* Attach a Profile Photo file you want to upload
 * Click button `Save`

 ** Acceptance Criteria: **